Stochastic Thermodynamics of Social Imitation beyond Energetics: Full Counting Statistics

 The SCGF is generated by the long-time evolution of a tilted rate matrix (or tilted Liouvillian) acting on the initial probability vector as:

 with $\ket{1}$ the unit vector.
-The tilted rate matrix $\mathbb{W}_{\boldsymbol{\xi}}$ is constructed by decomposing the generator into (i) off-diagonal terms, which encode jumps between distinct states, and (ii) diagonal terms, which collect total escape rates and enforce probability conservation.
-Tilting attaches a counting field to each jump channel: off-diagonal entries that increase the measured current are multiplied by $e^{+\xi_r}$, whereas those that decrease it are multiplied by $e^{-\xi_r}$; diagonal entries are unchanged.
+The tilted rate matrix (or tilted Liouvillian) $\mathbb{W}_{\xi_r}$ is constructed by decomposing the generator into (i) off-diagonal terms, which encode jumps between distinct states, and (ii) diagonal terms, which collect total escape rates and enforce probability conservation.
+Tilting attaches a counting field to each jump reaction: off-diagonal entries that increase the measured current are multiplied by $e^{+\xi_r}$, whereas those that decrease it are multiplied by $e^{-\xi_r}$; diagonal entries are unchanged.
 For the model considered here, the tilted operator has tridiagonal form, \begin{widetext}

-\end{widetext} where $\boldsymbol{\xi}= \{ \xi_r \}$ collects the counting fields for all reactions.
+\end{widetext} where $\boldsymbol{\xi}=\xi_r$ collects the counting fields for all reactions.
 Jumps contributing to $N_-^{(r)}$ appear on the superdiagonal, while those contributing to $N_+^{(r)}$ appear on the subdiagonal.
-In the long-time limit, Eq.~\eqref{Def_Cr_SM} is governed by the dominant eigenvalue of $\mathbb{W}_{\boldsymbol{\xi}}$—the one with the largest real part—denoted $\zeta_0(\xi_r)$, with $\zeta_0(0)=0$:
+In the long-time limit, Eq.~\eqref{Def_Cr_SM} is governed by the dominant eigenvalue of $\mathbb{W}_{\xi_r}$—the one with the largest real part—denoted $\zeta_0(\xi_r)$, with $\zeta_0(0)=0$:

-Once the functional form of $C_r(\xi_r)$ has been determined, $\langle \dot{I}_r \rangle_{\text{st}}$ can be obtained by means of Eq.(\ref{FCS_mean}), and $\dot{\sigma}^2_{\mathrm{st}}(I_r)$ by means of Eq.(\ref{FCS_var}) The main limitation of this approach is computational: for very large $N$, evaluating the dominant eigenvalue may become prohibitively expensive.
+Once the functional form of $C_r(\xi_r)$ has been determined, $\langle \dot{I}_r \rangle_{\text{st}}$ can be obtained by means of Eq.(\ref{FCS_mean}), and $\sigma^2_{\mathrm{st}}(I_r)$ by means of Eq.(\ref{FCS_var}) The main limitation of this approach is computational: for very large $N$, evaluating the dominant eigenvalue becomes prohibitively expensive.
 However for the social imitation model analyzed in this work we could obtain results using this method up to $N=10^4$ agents.